t4th/cortex-m3-rtos/README.md

 * and of course add kernel files to compiler: source/kernel.cpp and source/hardware/armv7m/hardware.cpp

 ## Edit
-Visual Studio Community 2019 (set x86 in Configuration Manager), Uvision or just open in VSCode.
+I am using Visual Studio Community 2019 (set x86 in Configuration Manager) as editor and Uvision as debugger.

 ## Experimental POC branches
-Scheduler prove-of-concept
+Scheduler prove-of-concept in C https://github.com/t4th/cortex-m3-rtos/tree/schedule_poc
-https://github.com/t4th/cortex-m3-rtos/tree/schedule_poc

-kernel prove-of-concept
+Kernel prove-of-concept in C
 https://github.com/t4th/cortex-m3-rtos/tree/kernel_poc

 ## After POC branch decisions
-* HANDLE system similiar to windows win32 (generlized handle to system objects for easier user API) - better than raw pointers
+* HANDLE system similiar to windows win32 (generlized handle to system objects for easier user API)
-* task scheduling made with circular linked list - simplest solution for 1.0 (normally its heap or b-tree)
+* task scheduling made with circular linked list

 ## API usage examples
 User API functions and parameters details are descripted in **kernel.hpp**.
-All working examples are in examples directory.
+All working examples are in **examples** directory.

 ### Initial setup
 **kernel.hpp** is the only header needed to access all kernel features.